 Todd Hardy — Day Camp Associate Director/Coach & Tremper H.S.
 Head Soccer Coach

-Coach Hardy recently completed his 20th year as Girls Varsity Coach at Kenosha Tremper HS.
-Under his direction, the team has captured 9 conference championships, 7 conference runners up, 9 State Elite Eight qualifiers, 2 State Final Four appearances, 17 time Academic All American Team, and has been named WSCA Coach of the year several times at several levels.
+Coach Hardy recently completed his 22nd year as Girls Varsity Coach at Kenosha Tremper HS.
+Under his direction, the team has captured 11conference championships, 7 conference runners up,12 State Elite Eight qualifiers, 2 State Final Four appearances, 18 time Academic All American Team.
 Coach Hardy was named the Wisconsin State Division 1 High School Coach of the Year in 2004.
-Todd is a Special Education Teacher at Tremper High School, Advisor-Tremper Student Government Community Services and Creator—Go Pink Soccer in Kenosha and Surrounding areas.
+Todd is a Dean of Students/Activities Driector at Tremper High School, Advisor-Tremper Student Government, and Creator—Go Pink Soccer in Kenosha and Surrounding areas.
 Coach Hardy graduated from UW-Platteville (criminal justice), Univ. of Illinois (law enforcement), and UW-Milwaukee (special education), along National Louis University (Masters-Counseling).
 He played collegiately at UW-Rock County.
-Coach Hardy can be contacted at email@example.com
+Coach Hardy can be contacted at email@example.com.

 Adam Syphers — Camp Strength and Agility Director/Coach & Current Professional Trainer